RuchithaKunchala/NitW-teamINFINIX/README.md

 # Further Improvement In Minimax
 The Minimax Algorithm can be further improved by adding **Alpha-Beta Pruning** to the code.
 It is an optimization technique almost same as the minimax algotithm.
 With this, the search time can be limited to the 'more promising' subtree, and a deeper search can be performed in the same time.
 But at the end both Minimax and Alpha-Beta pruning gives the same result.

-# Features added to the Game
+# Extra features added to the Game
 * Hints to make decisions on next move.
 * Score board to add competition between players.
 * Play with AI in 5 different levels.